rahul99/Entropy-Calculation/README.md

 ## Requirements
 Please install the required packages mentioned in the requirements.txt file.
-* pip install -r requirements.txt
+* `pip install -r requirements.txt`

 * In addition, python-tk is required in case you want to plot the output of DBScan which may be the case for continuous data.
-Please run the following command to install `sudo apt-get install python-tk`
+To install, please run the following command `sudo apt-get install python-tk`

 ## Input Arguments
 * `data-path`: data-path to the input data